 For each measurement sample, the bin corresponding to the DL throughput experienced by the UE is incremented by one.
-Separate counters are maintained for each mapped 5QI (or QCI for EN-DC) and for each supported S-NSSAI.
+Separate counters are maintained for each mapped 5QI (or QCI for EN-DC) and for each supported S-NSSAI and for (e)RedCap UEs.

 d) A set of integers, each representing the (integer) number of samples with a DL UE throughput in the range represented by that bin.
 If the optional QoS level subcounter and S-NSSAI subcounter and PLMN ID subcounter measurements are performed, the number of measurements is equal to the number of mapped 5QIs and the number of supported S-NSSAIs, and the number of PLMN IDs.

-e) The measurement name has the form DRB.UEThpDlDist.Bin where Bin represents the bin, or optionally DRB.UEThpDlDist.Bin.QOS, where QOS identifies the target quality of service class, and DRB.UEThpDlDist.Bin.SNSSAI, where SNSSAI identifies the S-NSSAI, and DRB.UEThpDlDist.Bin.PLMN, where PLMN identifies the PLMN ID.
+e) The measurement name has the form DRB.UEThpDlDist.Bin where Bin represents the bin, or optionally DRB.UEThpDlDist.Bin.QOS, where QOS identifies the target quality of service class, and DRB.UEThpDlDist.Bin.SNSSAI, where SNSSAI identifies the S-NSSAI, and DRB.UEThpDlDist.Bin.PLMN, where PLMN identifies the PLMN ID, and DRB.UEThpDlDist.Bin_RedCapUE, where RedCapUE is the filter with value 1 indentifies the type of the UE is (e)RedCap UEs(see in 3GPP TS 38.306 clause 4.2.21.1 Definition of RedCap UE and 4.2.22.1 Definition ofeRedCap UE), the measurement represents the distribution of DL UE throughput of (e)RedCap UEs.

 NOTE: Number of bins and the range for each bin is left to implementation